Incognito/rumprun_wiki_wiki/Tutorial:-Getting-Started.md

 Building
 ========

-First, we build the [[rumprun|Repo:-rumprun]] package.
+First, we build the [[rumprun-posix|Repo:-rumprun-posix]] package.
 This will give us four things we need for the rest of the tutorial:

 * rump kernel components
 * hypercall implementation for POSIX'y userspace (allows rump kernels to run in userspace)